cybercongress/cybernomics/bostrom_simulation/README.md

 To optimize parameters for launching Bostrom.

 An idea is to model the value of BOOT through the understanding of established network effects in Ethereum.
 Then we can forecast claim dynamics and address growth based on approximated network effects.
-Assuming some demand for cyberlinks based on address growth we can adjust the supply of cyberlinks so that V price could grow.
+Assuming some demand for cyberlinks based on address growth we can adjust the supply of cyberlinks so that Volts price could grow.
 The given model also allows defining inflation parameters of BOOT to optimize investments into the hardware infrastructure.

-## `timestep` variable (need to discuss)
+## Time (rewrite!)

-The variable `timestep` (`t`) is used in all formulas and definitions across this spec and defined as:
+We model Bostrom Network simulation as a (discrete) sequence of events in time.
+We define the `timestep` variable (syn `t`). `timestep` is used in all formulas and definitions across this spec and defined as:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}t = \frac{timesteps\_per\_year}{365}"></p>

 ### Simulation parameters

-- `timestep` (`t`)
 - `timesteps_per_year` `(365)`